 (tests consistent with work performed in North Dakota and Alberta, #645 tested in ND only)

 Sold per Dozen (12) - Replacement snare only, does not come with extension cable.

 Snare comes standard with the deluxe #22 SMagnum Stinger Kill Spring, Senneker Powersnare Trigger and a steel-wire Wammy, Please call in if you desire a plastic tubing wammy or twist-on support collar instead, at time of order.

 Please double check the snare details in your cart, as some mobile devices reset the options when transferred to the cart.
 If this happens please call us or type details in the notes on your order so that we are sure to send you the correct snare for your needs.

 We use and recommend a 5' length snare for coyote, comes w large end loop, and we tie the snare to the swivel on a swivelled extension cable that is tree-tied directly or staked.
 When tree tying, run the end loop of snare around tree and pass the snare loop thru the end loop to tie.
-After making a catch, cut the 5' snare off the swivel of the extension, and tie a new replacement snare and reset the snare in the exact snare location.
+After making a catch, cut the 5' snare off the swivel of the extension, and tie a new replacement snare onto the swivel and reset the snare in the exact snare location.
 We use #9 wolf snare swivels as an efficient tie point more so than for swivel function.
-The Senneker Alberta Powersnare kills quickly, thus elaborate expensive swivelling systems are an inefficient use of time and expensive.
+The Senneker Alberta Powersnare kills quickly, thus elaborate expensive swiveling systems are an inefficient use of time and expensive.
 The man who knows what he is doing moves fast, in an efficient and effective manner that gets the job done on his quarry and treats his non-target game with the utmost of respect